Introduction

 - In-class exercise: From Intuition to Exploration

-From Intuition to Exploration:
+In-Class Exercise: From Intuition to Exploration

 - Form groups with classmates who are interested in a similar domain